- Home

 Weeds will compete with your plants for nutrients and could slow their growth.
 Bindweed, for example, spreads fast and can strangle and eventually kill your plants, so it’s best to nip it in the bud before it gets out of control.

-To keep weeds at bay, hoe your flower bed regularly and/or pull up weeds by hand.
+To keep weeds at bay, hoe your flower bed regularly and/or pull weeds by hand.
 You can also use hot or boiling water (rather than pesticides) to kill weeds in between paving slabs if your patio is looking untidy.

-To find out more about how to control weeds without using chemicals, have a look at this guide from RHS.
+To find out more about how to control weeds without using chemicals, have a look at this guide from the RHS.

 Final thoughts...

 Are you a keen gardener?
 Do you have any additional tips that you’d like to share?
-We’d love to hear from you in the comments below!
+We’d love to hear from you in the comments below.

 Elise Christian is Lifestyle Editor at Rest Less.
 She joined Rest Less in 2018 after achieving a first class Master’s Degree in Journalism from the University of Kent, and writes across a range of lifestyle topics such as mental health, home and garden, and fashion and beauty.
 Prior to this, she worked as a freelance writer for small businesses and also spent a year training to be a midwife.
 Elise spends her spare time going to the gym, reading trashy romance novels, and hanging out with loved ones.
 She also loves animals, and has a fascination with sharks and tornadoes.